 Treat yourself – Munduk Moding Plantation

 To get to Nusa Penida from Munduk you need to take a taxi to Sanur.
-Your best bet is to arrange a taxi the night before so that you can negotiate a fair price with the driver.
 Once you reach Sanur you can take the short ferry ride over to Nusa Penida.
 It’s best to know what ferry you plan to get in advance so that you can make sure your taxi driver gets you there around 20-30 minutes early.
-Click here to book your ferry to Nusa Penida in advance!

 The journey from Munduk to Sanur takes around 3-4 hours, and should cost around 600,000 Rupiah by taxi.
 Once your ferry departs from Sanur it should take around 30-45 minutes to get to Nusa Penida.

 Your accommodation should be able to arrange transport from the port, and in some cases this is included in the price of your stay.
 There aren’t too many taxis at the harbour, so it’s important to contact your accommodation to arrange your pick up in advance.

 By the time you arrive it’s likely to be late afternoon, so spend the rest of the day relaxing.
 Find somewhere close to your accommodation to eat and take it easy as there’s plenty of exploring to do the next day!

 If you’re staying in Ped Village, we recommend heading to Penida Colada – a lovely place to watch sunset over Mount Agung over dinner and drinks.